dgapitts/learning-docker/docs/jupyter-notebooks-via-docker.md

  note:
  * The token above is dynamically generated each rum
- * you also need `install matplotlib` i.e. this regular
+ * you also need `install matplotlib` i.e. this regular `import matplotlib.pyplot as plt` command fails

 ```
  ---------------------------------------------------------------------------